Ellie Goldberg for Healthy Kids

 4. What happens if that person is unavailable?

-5. Will temporary restrictions in physical education isolate, penalize, or stigmatize the student?
+5. Will temporary limits in physical education isolate, penalize, or stigmatize the student?

 6. Do a child's asthma/allergies get worse at school?